Rainfall Intensity vs. Rainfall Totals: Why Both Matter in the Garden - World's Coolest Rain Gauge Co.

 A rain gauge tells you how much rain your garden receives, but it can also help you understand storm characteristics.

-For example, if your gauge collects one inch of rain overnight and the garden looks evenly moist, that rainfall likely soaked in efficiently.
-If the same one-inch total arrives during a violent thunderstorm and leaves erosion channels or standing water, rainfall intensity was probably much higher.
+If your gauge collects one inch of rain overnight and the garden looks evenly moist, that rainfall likely soaked in efficiently.
+If the same one-inch total arrives during a violent thunderstorm and leaves erosion channels or standing water behind, rainfall intensity was probably much higher.

-Tracking rainfall over time helps gardeners determine whether natural rainfall is meeting plant needs or whether supplemental watering is necessary.
+Tracking rainfall over time helps you determine whether natural rainfall is meeting plant needs or whether supplemental watering is necessary.

-A quality rain gauge makes it easy to compare rainfall totals with actual soil moisture conditions in your garden.
+A quality rain gauge makes it easier to compare rainfall totals with actual soil moisture conditions in your garden.

 Rainfall Totals and Intensity Both Matter